bitcraze/crazyflie-clients-python/docs/userguides/recovery-mode.md

 -   Press \"Program\" and wait (do not restart the crazyflie untill it is finished.)
 -   Press \"Restart in firmware mode\"

-_Be aware that the Lighthouse FPGA will not be updated in this mode, so please use the [the cfclient userguide](/docs/userguides/userguide_client/index.md) after you have recovered crazyflie._
+_Be aware that no deck firmware be updated in this mode, so please use the [the cfclient userguide](/docs/userguides/userguide_client/index.md) after you have recovered crazyflie._